mariellefoster/plots_and_projects/README.md

 - Writes a summary of everything you did the day before process wise, emails it to you
 - randomly kernel panics your computer (lol)
 - changes your keyboard to urdu for 5 seconds at a time
+- reminds you to drink water every 2 minutes

 ## Romantic Cycle DFA
 - feelings and transition states in a person's romantic life